walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 ``ProximityState/authorizingHolderKey(_:)`` carries one
 ``ProximityHolderAuthorizationRequest`` per approved document so a mixed signature/MAC response cannot be collapsed into a global authorization method.

+### Approve before reconnecting

+``ProximityApproval`` keeps approval timing separate from transport selection.
+The default is `.askEachTime`. `.prepareBeforeSharing` authenticates the reader, collects its request without credential disclosure, and ends that connection with `.preparationRequired(plan, reason)` after transport cleanup.
+Show the plan's reader, credential choices, selected fields, declared purpose/retention, and application requirements before calling `try plan.approve(submission)` from the holder's deliberate approval action.
+Honour `requiredElements`, including a requested mDL portrait.
+A `.prepared(sharing)` result is used only in a new session with `configuration.withApproval(.prepared(sharing))`.

+Plans expire after ten minutes.
+Prepared approvals are opaque, wallet-bound, one-use objects with a 60-second monotonic deadline; they are never persisted.
+The SDK compares the exact authenticated reader certificate, request, selected credential contents and application conditions, and repeats normal reader, key and credential checks.
+Changed requests require a new holder decision, and retries cannot reuse the approval.
+Use `remainingSeconds` for the ready countdown;
+revoke and close on cancellation or backgrounding, except during the actively owned Core NFC sheet.
+Permission setup must not retain an armed approval when the holder leaves the app.

+The bundled iOS NFC adapter cannot show an app review during NFC-only retrieval.
+It collects an eligible request and closes before review, including in `.askEachTime`, then requires a second connection.
+NFC-to-Bluetooth handover retains connected review.
+Preparation needs one named, authenticated trusted reader covering all requested documents; other readers require an interactive route.
+Protected-key authorization remains mandatory and subject to OS prompt availability.
+A completion receipt describes the locally sent selection and approval timing; it does not confirm reader-side verification.

 ### Configure reader trust